-- Upon receipt of a Campus Security Authority (CSA) report of a Clery crime on Clery Geography, a Timely Warning analysis shall be completed and documented by the Chief of Police (or management designee) in collaboration with the Clery Director.
+- Upon receipt of a Campus Security Authority (CSA) report of a Clery crime on Clery Geography, a Timely Warning analysis shall be completed and documented by the Clery Director.
 The Clery Director shall have authority to delegate this responsibility as appropriate.
-It is not necessary to complete and document a Timely Warning analysis for referrals to disciplinary action. - If it is determined that the report includes a Clery crime on Clery Geography, the Chief of Police (or management designee) and Clery Director will confer to analyze the known pertinent facts to determine whether they constitute a serious or ongoing threat to the Campus community.
-The unavailability of the Clery Director shall not unduly delay the issuance of a Timely Warning. - If a CSA report includes 1) a Clery crime 2) on Clery Geography and 3) a discernible serious or ongoing threat, a timely warning as described below shall be issued expeditiously. - In the absence of any of these three elements, no timely warning will be issued. - The Chief of Police (or management designee) shall have ultimate authority and responsibility for determining whether to issue a Timely Warning. - Timely Warnings shall be reviewed in collaboration between Chief of Police (or management designee) and Strategic Marketing and Communication
+It is not necessary to document the completed Timely Warning analysis for referrals to disciplinary action. - If it is determined that the report includes a Clery crime on Clery Geography, the Clery Director and Chief of Police (or management designee) will confer to analyze the known pertinent facts to determine whether they constitute a serious or ongoing threat to the Campus community.
+The unavailability of the Clery Director shall not unduly delay the issuance of a Timely Warning. - If a CSA report includes 1) a Clery crime 2) on Clery Geography and 3) a discernible serious or ongoing threat, a timely warning as described below shall be issued expeditiously. - In the absence of any of these three elements, no timely warning will be issued. - The Chief of Police (or the management designee) shall have ultimate authority and responsibility for determining whether to issue a Timely Warning.